-Item Description IP Mode Specifies the version of the IP protocol: IPv4 - Only the IPv4 protocol is used (default).
-IPv6 - Only the IPv6 protocol is used.
-IPv4/IPv6 - Dual stack for both IPv4 and IPv6 is enabled.
+Item Description IP Mode Specifies the version of IP protocol: • IPv4 - IPv4 protocol is used only (default). • IPv6 - IPv6 protocol is used only. • IPv4/IPv6 - IPv4 and IPv6 dual stack is enabled.
 MRU Specifies the Maximum Receiving Unit.
-The MRU identifies the maximum packet size, that the router can receive in a given environment.
-The default value is 1492 bytes.
+The MRU identifies the maximum packet size, that the router can receive via PPPoE.
+The default value is 1492 B (bytes).
 Other settings can cause incorrect data transmission.
-MTU Specifies the Maximum Transmission Unit.
+Minimal value in IPv4 and IPv4/IPv6 mode is 128 B. Minimal value in IPv6 mode is 1280 B. MTU Specifies the Maximum Transmission Unit.
 The MTU identifies the maximum packet size, that the router can transfer in a given environment.
-The default value is 1492 bytes.
+The default value is 1492 B (bytes).
 Other settings can cause incorrect data transmission.
-Clamp Max.
-Segment Size Enhances network performance and stability by adjusting the Maximum Segment Size (MSS) of TCP packets to align with the network connection's Path Maximum Transmission Unit (PMTU).
+Minimal value in IPv4 and IPv4/IPv6 mode is 128 B. Minimal value in IPv6 mode is 1280 B. Clamp Max.
+Seg- ment Size Enhances network performance and stability by adjusting the Maximum Segment Size (MSS) of TCP packets to align with the network connection's Path Maximum Transmission Unit (PMTU).
 It is enabled by default.
 DNS Settings Can be set to obtain the DNS address from the server or to set it manually.
 DNS IP Address Manual setting of DNS address.
+DNS IPv6 Address Manual setting of IPv6 DNS address.
 Interface Select an Ethernet interface.
 VLAN Tagging Select yes to turn on the VLAN tagging.
 VLAN ID Set the ID for VLAN tagging.
 The range is from 1 to 1000.

-Table 27: PPPoE configuration
+Table 26: PPPoE configuration

-Setting an incorret packet size value (MRU, MTU) can cause unsuccessful transmission.
+Setting an incorrect packet size value (MRU, MTU) can cause unsuccessful transmission.

-3.5 WiFi Access Point
+3.5 WiFi Access Point Configuration

-This feature is accessible only on routers equipped with a WiFi module.

-- Configuration of two separated WLANs (Multiple SSIDs) is supported. - Multi-role mode, which allows to operate as access point (AP) and station (STA) simultaneously, is supported.
+- I - This feature is accessible only on routers equipped with a WiFi module. - Configuration of two separated WLANs (Multiple SSIDs) is supported. - Multi-role mode, which allows to operate as access point (AP) and station (STA) simultaneously, is supported.
 The multichannel mode is not supported, so the AP and the STA must operate on the same channel only.
 Please note, that only one AP can be activated together with the STA in operation. - RADIUS (Remote Authentication Dial-In User Service) networking protocol that provides centralized Authentication, Authorization, and Accounting (AAA) management for users is supported on WiFi.
 The router can be RADIUS client only (not the server) typically as a WiFi AP (Access Point) negotiating with the RADIUS server.